What is body dysmorphic disorder (BDD) or body dysmorphia?

 Body dysmorphic disorder (BDD) is a serious mental health condition.

 People with BDD are preoccupied with one or more of their body parts.
-Most commonly, this is their skin, hair, nose, face, stomach or muscles.
+Most commonly, this is their skin, hair, nose, face, teeth, stomach or muscles.

 People with BDD usually spend a lot of time worrying about and trying to change or hide the appearance of their body part or parts.
 This is because they think the body part is flawed, defective, ugly or not good enough.
 But other people usually don’t see the body part this way.